To gain the Master of Sports Rehabilitation you must complete 150 points comprising of:

 Detailed Information MEDI90092

-Biomechanics & Sports Injury Prevention
+Biomechanics & Sports Injury Prevention (Offered in Term 1 and Term 3)

 Analyse biomechanics and pathomechanics in a range of sports and exercise contexts, with emphasis on assessing load patterns and mechanics in athletic movements and interpreting and predicting potential implications on injury and performance.